jinsung-kim/jinsung-kim.github.io/_posts/2023-06-04-Calvin-and-Hobbes.md

 ![Teaching](http://cdn0.sbnation.com/imported_assets/1025854/CH940127_JPG.jpg)

 As a child, reading Calvin and Hobbes, many of the strip's jokes and philosophical discussions often went over my head.
 However, upon revisiting the comics as an adult, I gained a newfound appreciation for the depth and complexity within the series.
-In particular, I found Watterson's exploration of philosophical themes, particularly existentialism, very thought provoking.
+In particular, I found Watterson's exploration of philosophical take on existentialism very thought provoking.
 Through Calvin's vivid imagination and his conversations with Hobbes, the strip effortlessly delves into questions regarding the meaning of life, the nature of reality, and the human condition, skillfully interwoven with very lighthearted storytelling.

 ![Thinning the Herd](https://static1.cbrimages.com/wordpress/wp-content/uploads/2023/04/calvin-and-hobbes-thinning-the-human-herd.jpg?q=50&fit=crop&w=750&dpr=1.5)